Matt Gonzalez

 Matthew Edward Gonzalez (born June 4, 1965) is an American politician, lawyer, and activist.
-He served on the San Francisco Board of Supervisors from 2001 and 2005 and was president of the Board.
+He served on the San Francisco Board of Supervisors from 2001 to 2005 and was president of the Board.
 In 2003, Gonzalez, running as a member of the Green Party, lost a race for mayor of San Francisco to Democrat Gavin Newsom.
 In the 2008 presidential election, Gonzalez ran for vice president as the running mate of candidate Ralph Nader.
 As of February 2024, he works as the Chief Attorney at the San Francisco Public Defender's Office.

 Early life and education

 Matthew Edward Gonzalez was born in McAllen, Texas.
 His father, a division chief for the international tobacco company Brown & Williamson, moved the family to New Orleans, Baltimore, and Louisville, Kentucky, before resettling in McAllen when Gonzalez was eleven years old.
 After graduating from McAllen Memorial High School, he attended Columbia University, from which he graduated in 1987.
 In 1990, he earned a Juris Doctor degree from Stanford Law School.